 It's OK to not back up those special folders if they are on non-system disks, as rebuilding system won't destroy them.
 However, important data should always be backed up to even multiple safe places.

-As a *settings backup* tool, ExSB can backup only the target location setting of the special folders, without actual files.
+As a *settings backup* tool, ExSB can create backups for only the target location settings of the special folders, without actual files.
 Then it can restore the target location settings back to a rebuilt or reset system, so that you don't have to change them manually.

 There are 3 categories (sections) for Windows system settings in the tree view of ExSB: Windows, Windows 7 and Windows 10.
 Why don't just put them together as a single "Windows" and What's the difference between them?